Beach Channel High School: Arts

-In the late 1970s and early 1980s, the Art Department under Renee Darvin attracted a talented and diverse number of art teachers, including Bruce Degen who later went on to create The Magic Schoolbus series of children's books and television shows with Joanna Cole.
-Renee Darvin later went on to serve as Director of Art for the New York City Board of Education and to be a lecturer at the Teachers College at Columbia University.
-During their tenure at Beach Channel, the arts program offered a wide array of near-college-level courses including an after school life drawing program for advanced students.
+In the late 1970s and early 1980s, the Art Department, under Renee Darvin, attracted a talented and diverse number of art teachers, including Bruce Degen who later went on to create The Magic School Bus series of children's books and television shows with Joanna Cole.
+Renee Darvin later served as Director of Art for the New York City Board of Education and a lecturer at the Teachers College at Columbia University.
+During their tenure at Beach Channel, the arts program offered a wide array of near-college-level courses including an afterschool life drawing program for advanced students.

 In 2000, artist Julie Dermansky undertook a project for the Department of Cultural Affairs for New York City and decorated the fencing and floors of the day care center with works entitled Ocean Fence and Ocean Floor.

 Sports

-The school teams are named the "Dolphins," after the school's mascot.

-Beach Channel High School has the only Crew (rowing) team in New York City.
-Christian Horn is the current head coach of the team, having taken over following the retirement of William Stein, who started the team over two decades ago.
-In 1983, the boys varsity team participated in the Henley Regatta in Oxford, England, with only one 8-man boat and 8 oars.
-Today the team has multiple racing shells; including fours, eights, a two-man, and a single shell.
-Since the late 1980s the team has been co-ed, made up of both boys and girls four (both consisting of five individuals; a coxswain, two "port" rowers, and two "starboard" rowers), and an eight (a coxswain, four "port" rowers, and four "starboard" rowers).
-Now the team has a wide array of racing shells.
-In 2004/2005 the team received a brand new Vespoli 8, two brand new Vespoli 4s and 16 brand new concept 2 oars.
-Also the Dolphins made history by defeating the #2 rated school Curtis in the PSAL Playoffs becoming the first to do so in PSAL history.
-2003 Boys Varsity Volleyball team won the Queens Division Championship, defeating Hillcrest High School.
-In 2004 they again played in the Queens Championship game losing to Richmond Hill High School.
+Beach Channel High School had one of the only Crew (rowing) teams in New York City.
+Christian Horn was the head coach of the team, after the retirement of William Stein, who served as head coach for two decades.
+In 1983, the boys' varsity team participated in the Henley Regatta in Oxford, England, with only one 8-man boat and 8 oars.
+The team was co-ed, made up of both boys and girls four (both consisting of five individuals; a coxswain, two "port" rowers, and two "starboard" rowers), and an eight (a coxswain, four "port" rowers, and four "starboard" rowers).
+In 2004, they again played in the Queens Championship game losing to Richmond Hill High School.